Behavioral problems

 With fears and phobias, it can be very difficult to manage.
 This is especially the case when we don't know much about the history of the dog.
 While we can assess their situation on our own, it is often necessary to bring in the help of a canine ethologist or dog trainer.
 Their experience and knowledge means they are better able to asses an individual dog and provide for their specific needs.

-Since context is so important, you may want to look at our articles on why dogs pee next to food and why dogs pee when we pet them to see if they are relevant to your situation.
+Since context is so important, you may want to look at our article on why dogs pee next to food to see if they are relevant to your situation.

 If you want to read similar articles to My Dog Peed on Me - Why and What to Do, we recommend you visit our Behavioral problems category.